 Ethan J. Raker

-I am a sociologist/social demographer studying the consequences of climate change for community well-being and population health.
-Currently, I am an Assistant Professor of Sociology at the University of British Columbia.
+I am a sociologist/social demographer specializing in disasters.
+Currently, I am an Assistant Professor of Sociology at The University of British Columbia.

-My research agenda focuses on socio-spatial inequality, disasters, climate change, health, and neighborhoods.
-My work particularly relies upon the application of novel, often large-scale administrative and extreme weather data to address theoretical questions about the relationship between the environment and society.
-Some of my recent work appears in Demography, PNAS, Social Forces, Social Science & Medicine, and Socius, among other outlets.
+My research agenda focuses on socio-spatial inequality, disasters, climate change, health, and neighbourhoods.
+I use primarily quantitative methods to examine how extreme weather affects population health and demographic processes, with a particular interest in racial and socioeconomic disparities.
+Some of my recent work appears in Demography, PNAS, Social Forces, and Socius, among other outlets.